pompyboard/pompyboard/CONTRIBUTING.md

 ### Commit

+Size of the commit should be reviewable and ideally be atomic.

-Be specific and concise.
-Prepend scope if necessary.
+Commit messages must be specific and concise.
+Prepend scope if necessary.\

-Examples:
+For example:

 - `remove unused files`
 - `firmware: add more test cases for functionName`